 There are many different drinks that can be created from this one common drink.
 With knowledge, you can order and enjoy all of them.

-From this, you get a drink that is strong and yet subtle.
+From this, you get a drink that is strong yet subtle.

-The flavor of coffee can be extracted in this simple process, leaving you with a full flavor cup of goodness in two to three minutes.
+The flavor of coffee can be extracted in this simple process, leaving you with a full flavor cup of goodness in a few seconds.

 How To Make Espresso Shot?